Infant Feeding & GI Issues

 The Problem: Reflux is acidic spit-up that burns baby's throat as it comes up and causes heartburn type pain for baby.
 The heartburn often sets in about halfway through a feed and may cause baby to start to arch and fuss during the feed.
 About an hour after the feed acidic reflux may occur, which can be swallowed back down or come out as clear looking spit-up, causing baby to cry out in pain as it comes up.
 In contrast, spit-up is considered normal in young babies if it occurs right after feeding, looks milky, and doesn't upset baby.
 The constant pain during and after feeds may cause baby to self-limit their breastmilk/formula intake to ~2-2.5oz per feed.
 Some babies with GERD will feed very frequently feeding as they try to soothe their throat with milk or may start to refuse feeds if they develop a negative association with painful feeds.

-Solutions: First, suck dysfunction needs to be ruled out or addressed by an infant feeding specialist highly trained in oral motor evaluation (both Carolyn and Athena have received extra training in this area).
-Addressing suck dysfunction is absolutely key to relieving baby's distress.
+Solutions: First, suck dysfunction needs to be ruled out or addressed by an infant feeding specialist highly trained in oral motor evaluation (all of our lactation consultants have received extra training in this area).
+Addressing aerophagia is absolutely key to relieving baby's distress.
 Next, having mother avoid foods like dairy and soy during the healing process can improve baby's comfort since these foods contain difficult to digest proteins.
 Both mother and baby can take probiotics as described in the gut dysbiosis section.
 Encourage baby to take frequent, small feeds instead of large, spread-out feeds as this produces less GI pressure.
 Use feeding positions that keep baby's head elevated higher than their bottom, such as the reclined breastfeeding position or paced bottlefeeding position pictured, which also give baby more control over their suck/swallow/breathe patterns.
 If baby is not gaining weight appropriately due to feeding aversions, GERD medications should be considered in consultation with baby's doctor.
-These medications have long term risks, so should be reserved for infants with severe GERD.
+These medications have long term risks including higher risk of developing food allergies and broken bones in childhood, so should be reserved for infants with severe GERD.
 A homeopathic option for mild-moderate GERD is Hyland's Acid Neutralizer.
 Finally, bodywork to help baby with muscle tone and tension can make a big difference in addressing underlying reasons why a baby is prone to GERD.
 This might include an hour or more a day of tummy time, massage/CST, and chiropractic care while avoiding excess time spent in "containers" such as bouncy seats, car seats, rock n plays, etc.

 Food Allergies & Intolerances